Display Accessibility Tools

 Currrent Research Group

 Aaron Jacobs.
 Aaron is a 3rd year Ph.D. graduate student in the Department of Chemistry.
-He is working on the chemical analysis of biomarkers of infection in exhaled breath condensate (EBC) biospecimens obtained from human and animal subjects.
-Specifically, he is fabricating and testing electrochemical sensors (inkjet-printed and screen-printed carbon electrodes) for measuring biomarkers of oxidative and nitrosative stress in EBC biospecimens obtained from healthy human and animal subjects and subjects ill with respiratory disease.
+He is working on the application of electrochemical sensors and immunosensors, and HPLC, to chemically analyze exhaled breath condensate (EBC) biospecimens obtained from human and animal subjects for biomarkers and chemical patterns of respiratory disease.
+Specifically, he is fabricating and testing chemically-modified electrochemical sensors (inkjet-printed and screen-printed carbon electrodes, as well as boron-doped diamond electrodes) for measuring biomarkers of oxidative and nitrosative stress in EBC biospecimens obtained from healthy human and animal subjects and subjects ill with respiratory disease.
 Key biomarkers being targeted are pH, NO, H2O2, peroxynitrite and 4-nitrotyrosine. jacob417@msu.edu

 Rosemary Augustine